 The test covers more than your origination experience.
 You might know how to calculate LTV, combined LTV (CLTV) and total LTV (TLTV), but you also must know what an air loan is, as well as the four components of an ARM.

 Take the course and then schedule your exam.
 Allot ample study time, but also schedule the exam soon enough after your class to remember what your instructor taught.
 And use practice exams; they are invaluable.

 The good news is you'll learn your grade before you leave the exam room, and it hopefully will be 75 percent or higher.
 The bad news is that if you fail, you're not advised of your incorrect answers.

 The reason most people fail the NMLS exam is that they don't study, pay little attention in their pre-licensing class, panic when they don't understand a question or read the questions too fast.
 This test is extremely important to your career, so prepare for it seriously.
 By adhering to these 16 suggestions, you're bound to be smiling as you leave the testing center.

-Rich Leffler is an award-winning mortgage expert, business coach and speaker who excels in customer service, research, origination, training and consulting.
-Through his consultancy, he instructs courses and assists businesses in training their employees to prosper.
-Leffler regularly lectures on compliance, sales and winning customer-service strategies, and he is available for in-house training, speaking engagements, tutoring, personal coaching and seminars.
-Reach him at email@example.com.
+Rich Leffler is director of training/senior instructor for AxSellerated Development.
+An award-winning mortgage expert, business coach and speaker, Leffler has excelled in customer service, research, mortgage origination, training and consulting.
+Through his consultancy, he instructs mortgage courses and helps businesses train their employees to prosper.
+He regularly lectures on compliance, sales, winning customer-service strategies, and is available for in-house training, speaking engagements, tutoring, personal coaching, and seminars.
+Reach Leffler at firstname.lastname@example.org.